GuenterQuast/mimoCoRB/builddoc/index.rst

-Processes for data provisioning from front-end hardware or from other sources, like disk files, web streams or simulation, rely on these basic classes.
-Any Writer-process blocks if no free buffer slot is available.
-Reader processes block if no slot is left that has not yet been processed by any process belonging to the same Reader-group.
-Note that the buffer manager ensures that every slot assigned to a Reader (or a group of Readers) is actually processed; therefore, input to a buffer blocks if the buffer is filled up completely; data input resumes as soon as a Reader or member of a Reader-group has finished processing and thus freed a slot in the buffer.
+Processes for data provisioning from front-end hardware or from other sources, like disk files, web streams or simulation, rely on the Writer class; similarly, processes reading data for filtering and transfer to subsequent buffers or to analyse, transform or extract data to storage media use the Reader class.
+Note that the buffer manager ensures that every slot assigned to a Reader (or a group  of Readers) is actually processed; therefore, input to a buffer blocks if the buffer is filled up completely.
+The Writer class resumes data input as soon as a Reader or member of a Reader-group has finished processing and thus freed a slot in the buffer.

 Multiprocessing is enabled by use of the *shared_memory* module of the *multiprocessing* package available since Python 3.8 for direct access to shared memory across processes.
-Other modules of the package (*Process*, *Lock*, *Event*, and *SimpleQueue* or *Queue*) are used to create and control sub-processes and for message or data exchange and signalling across processes.
+Other modules of the package (*Process*, *Lock*, *Event*, and *SimpleQueue* or *Queue*) are used to create and control sub-processes and for signalling and message or data exchange across processes.

 The format of data stored in the buffers is based on structured *numpy* arrays with (configurable) field names and *numpy* *dtypes*.